kanishkegb/kanishkegb.github.io/_posts/2020-01-01-decoupled-yaw.md

 ---
 layout: posts
-title: "Measurements of Ship Air Wake Using Airborne Anemometers"
+title: "Decoupled-Yaw Geometric Controllers for Unmanned Aerial Vehicles"
-date: 2017-01-05
+date: 2020-01-01
 category: [news]
-tags: [research, hardware, ship, airwake, ship-airwake, flight-tests, projects]
+tags: [research, hardware, uav, control, uav-control, geometric-control, projects]
 ---

-When a ship moves on a, we can clearly see a water wake right behind it.
+When a ship moves on a, we can clear see a water wake right behind it.
 Its size and the shape depends on various factors such as the size of the ship, propeller configuration, or the shape of the ship hull.

 <figure>